-66. Ford is an American multinational automaker incorporated in the United States and based in Dearborn, Michigan, near Detroit, whose Michigan headquarters at all relevant times has directed the operations of its subsidiaries globally.
-A single vicepresident from Ford's headquarters headed the entire global automotive that covered all automotive operations outside the United States.
+66. Ford is an American multinational automaker incorporated in the United States and based in Dearborn, Michigan, near Detroit, whose Michigan headquarters at all relevant times has directed the

-67. At all relevant times, Ford vehicles, product lines, and components were developed and produced wherever it was in the interests of Ford to do so, as directed from U.S. headquarters.
-At all relevant times, Ford, from its U.S. headquarters, directed which product lines would be sold in each of its foreign locations.

-68. Beginning in the mid-1970s, Ford expanded its centralized control and monitoring with an Office of Corporate Strategy and Analysis.
-Ford centralized administration and data processing and had a centralized Order Processing Network.

-69. At all relevant times, Ford in the United States made key decisions about operations in South Africa, including investments, policy, management (including the hiring of the managing director), product lines, product design, and parts procurement and supplies.

-70. Like other U.S.-based multinationals, Ford exercised rigid control over South African subsidiaries and operations.

-71. Ford's senior management personnel, including those in South Africa, who were transferred from England, the United States, or Canada, carried with them the same pensions and seniority although they received additional compensation when they worked abroad.
+- 67. At all relevant times, Ford vehicles, product lines, and components were developed and produced wherever it was in the interests of Ford to do so, as directed from U.S. headquarters.
+At all relevant times, Ford, from its U.S. headquarters, directed which product lines would be sold in each of its foreign locations. - 68.
+Beginning in the mid-1970s, Ford expanded its centralized control and monitoring with an Office of Corporate Strategy and Analysis.
+Ford centralized administration and data processing and had a centralized Order Processing Network. - 69.
+At all relevant times, Ford in the United States made key decisions about operations in South Africa, including investments, policy, management (including the hiring of the managing director), product lines, product design, and parts procurement and supplies. - 70.
+Like other U.S.-based multinationals, Ford exercised rigid control over South African subsidiaries and operations. - 71.
+Ford's senior management personnel, including those in South Africa, who were transferred from England, the United States, or Canada, carried with them the same pensions and seniority although they received additional compensation when they worked abroad.
 For example:

-- A. Ford directly selected the head of operations in South Africa throughout the relevant time period. - B. As the head of operations was involved in "international service" for the company, the salary and benefits were set and dictated by employment policies made by Ford in the United States. - Management personnel were transferred С. from one part of Ford to another.
+- A. Ford directly selected the head of operations in South Africa throughout the relevant time period. - B. As the head of operations was involved in "international service" for the company, the salary and benefits were set and dictated by employment policies made by Ford in the United States. - Management personnel were transferred from one part of Ford to another.
 Such transfers involved significant reviews and sign offs by Ford in the United States, which controlled the process.
 For example, the general manger of Ford South Africa was chosen and sent from other Ford operations and went on to other jobs in Ford outside South Africa.
 Similarly, Lewis Booth, the general manager of SAMCOR, started in 1978 with Ford in Europe, went to Dearborn, Michigan from 1993 to 1996, then to SAMCOR, subsequently became president of Asia Pacific and Africa Operations for Ford as of January 1,2000, and was subsequently chosen by Ford for other high-level executive positions in Ford both in Europe and the United States. - D. The assignment by Ford headquarters of general managers of foreign subsidiaries, including those in South Africa, was part of the development of rising Ford executives, which was controlled by Ford in the United States.
 Ford identified "high potential" executives for such international development assignments, and then closely monitored, evaluated, and reviewed their performance in managing the foreign subsidiary.